How to Get a Job as a Computer Programmer

 You may be asked to create a sample program using pseudo code to solve a hypothetical problem on a whiteboard.
 Employers will be looking for you to demonstrate a logical approach to programming.

 Your emphasis should be on your process and how you explain your method.
-Interviewers sometimes ask programming candidates to review the code for a program in order to identify and correct any errors.
+Interviewers sometimes ask programming candidates to review the code for a program to identify and correct any errors.

 Check Company Websites